 The elementary ringing language described here is based on the concepts of MicroSiril, and adds new constructs that allow options for changes or leads within a touch.
 It enables a basic round block to be used, and options for variations to that block to be exercised.
 It allows two kinds of block repetition: one that repeats the optional leads using backtracking, and one where a repeated block must reuse the leads as set the previous time the block was used in the proof.
 In short, ERIL provides features a composition searcher might use when parts of a composition are designed, but searches need to be made to join known blocks together, or to get the desired length.

-The program eril.exe is a parser for reading an ERIL touch specification, and proving the set of touches that match that specification.
+The program eril.exe is a program that reads an ERIL touch specification from a file, then proves the set of all touches that match that specification.
 As usual with all freeware, no warranties are given for its performance, though I have not yet had a false proof come out of it!
 The program is used in the following way.

-- First, prepare your touch description file using a text editor of your choice.
-The ERIL grammar rules are described later in this article.
+- First, prepare your touch description file using a text editor of your choice, like notepad or notepad++.
+The ERIL grammar rules are described lower in this article.

 Syntax of ERIL composition description files